ethus3h/personal/work/Fall 2018/Reference.md

 For any of the readings that inspire (or infuriate) you, post a blog entry answering these questions:
 a.
 How does your capstone measure up according to the definition proposed by the author/s?
 b.
 How might you alter your project to fit that definition better?
 c.
-Do you agree or disagree with that definition, and why?
+Do you agree or disagree with that definition, and why?Remember For the "a" part of each question, you should evaluate your project objectively according to the definition, whether you agree with it or not.

   - Post draft,
   - can display your next Milestone Review on a screen via AirPlay.